schoeberl/tt06-lipsi/docs/info.md

 ## How it works

 This is the Lipsi processor.
-It executes  a hardcoded program that reads a value from the input and writes it to the output.
+It executes  a hardcoded program counts up at a readable frequency.
+That number is displayed on the 7-segment display.
+Additionally, the DP blinks (in hhardware).

 ## How to test

+ChiselTest is used for waveform generation.
-Currently, we use cocotb, this shall change to ChiselTest
+Currently, we use cocotb, this shall change to ChiselTest.
+But that test is disabled

 ## External hardware

-non by default
+non by default.